Bug Bounty Programs

 In the legal field vulnerability searches using bug bounty should be carried out in accordance with the document of the U.S. Department of Cybersecurity (pdf).
 In general, the process consists of the following sequential stages:

-- A client contacts a bug bounty platform who wants to conduct a bug bounty program in order to test their products.
+- A client contacts a bug bounty platform that wants to conduct a bug bounty program in order to test their products.

 - Bug bounty platform together with the client make up the scopes of works.
 This is a document that describes in detail what kind of vulnerabilities the client is looking for, on which resources to look for them, what is the pricing policy, and how exactly the researchers should send vulnerabilities to the platform.